 - Exchange information about upcoming trainings, events, and treatment issues

-The TEMC committee is comprised of various members from a range of agencies including the following:
+The TEMC committee is comprised of representatives from various agencies and community members including representatives of the following:

 - Probation Department